adepanges/teamretro-mcp-server/README.md

 - Implementation strictly follows the public API specifications
 - Any changes to the TeamRetro API may affect this MCP server's functionality

+## Available Tools

+For a complete list of available MCP tools and their usage, see [TOOLS.md](TOOLS.md).

 ## Installation

 ```bash